Meyer Werft: History

-Company

 Meyer Werft gained international recognition through the construction of roll-on/roll-off ferries, passenger ferries, gasoline tankers, container ships, livestock ferries and most recently luxury cruise ships.

 Meyer is one of the largest and most modern shipyards in the world with about 3300 employees, and home to the largest roofed dry docks in the world.
 The first covered dock was inaugurated in 1987 and was 370 meters long, 101,5 meters wide and 60 meters high.
 In 1990/91 the dock was extended by an additional 100 meters.
-In 2004, a second covered dock was built, which is announced to be extended to a full length of 504 meters, a width of 125 meters and height of 75 meters in order to compete with Asian shipyards.
+In 2004, a second covered dock was built, which is announced to be extended to a full-length of 504 meters, a width of 125 meters and height of 75 meters in order to compete with Asian shipyards.
 Meyer Werft will as a result of this be able to build three cruise ships a year.
-Due to its upstream location on the river Ems, the giant ships to be delivered have to make a 36 km voyage to the Dollart bay and which each time attracts thousands of spectators.
-Up until the completion of the Ems river barrier ("Emssperrwerk") in 2002, the journey was only possible at high tides.
+Because the yard at Papenburg is upstream on the river Ems, the giant ships to be delivered have to make a 36 km voyage to the Dollart bay.
+These voyages attract thousands of spectators.
+Up until the completion of the Ems river barrier in 2002, the journey was only possible at high tides.

 In September 2014 Meyer Werft acquired 70% ownership of STX Finland and the Turku shipyard STX Finland Oy from STX Europe with the state-owned Finnish Industry Investment owning the remaining 30%.
 The shipyard was renamed Meyer Turku Oy.
 Meyer Werft acquired the remaining 30% in 2015.

+During the COVID-19 pandemic, Meyer Werft ran into financial trouble due to a rise in energy and material costs for their shipbuilding contracts.
+In 2024, Meyer Werft needed €2.8 billion to complete its existing orders but were unable to obtain financing from banks.
+The German state and the States of Germany were asked to support the struggling shipyard.
+Chancellor Olaf Scholz proclaimed the systemic relevance of Meyer Werft in mid August 2024 and signaled the readiness to help out, pending approval by the Bundestag and the European Commission.
+On 13 September 2024, the German parliaments budgetary committee voted for the governments rescue plan.
+Research by Handelsblatt showed that the Federal Ministry of Finance had addressed the committee in a secret dossier and stressed the potential importance of the shipyard for military projects if global tensions should rise.
+However, Max Johns, Professor for Maritime Management with the HSBA called the claim of Meyer Werft's importance for military projects a "retroactive search for reasons" after politicians had already promised to help, and that ThyssenKrupp Marine Systems and Lürssen were already available.
+The contracts were signed on 16 September 2024, with the German government acquiring 80% of the company for €400 million.
+A week after the signing, systemic malpractices in management accounting were discovered, with the management apparently unaware of the actual state of Meyer Werft projects and never having produced monthly financial statements.